Thoughtfactory: Leica poetics

 b+w poetics #5

-I know the location though.
-I was walking in the local Waitpinga bushland on a poodlewalk with Kayla.
-It was an intuitive rather than a planned photo.
+I don't recall the exact occasion when I made this b+w abstraction of the trunk of a humble and ordinary tree in remnant bushland.
+I remember the location though.
+I was walking in the local Waitpinga bushland on a poodlewalk with Kayla and it was an intuitive rather than a planned photo.

-The time would have been sometime during 2022 and it probably would have been around the time of this post.
-This was when I was wondering whether it was worthwhile to re-start photographing with 35mm b+w film.
+The time of the photo would have been sometime during 2023 and so probably after this post, which was when I was wondering whether it was worthwhile to re-start photographing with 35mm b+w film.

 b+w poetics #4